Everything You Need to Know About Retractable Awning Motors

 It’s that simple and easy to use.
 However, there are many other benefits that a remote-controlled awning can bring.
 Let’s take a look at some of them below.

-For instance, you can integrate the Soliris RTS Receiver to your motorized awning.
+For instance, you can integrate the Soliris RTS Receiver into your motorized awning.
 This gadget features a combination of sun and wind sensors.
 It acts as a constant sun intensity and wind speed monitor.

 The receiver automatically reacts to certain changes in the sun’s heat or wind speed.
 For example, if the sun becomes exceedingly strong, it will communicate with the motor.
 The motor will then respond by extending the fabric.